kailash-manasarovar/statement/docs/timeline/2023/march.md

 - I tell her I feel like I'm on fire.
 She tells me I'm in love with him.
 - She calls him Charlot, which is what the Spanish called Charlie Chaplin.

+## Choir rehearsal at the boat club

+- At the end of term we have a choir rehearsal at the boat club in Denia.
+- Paqui's husband is there, scowling and glaring at everyone.
+- He looks extremely angry.
+- It's weird.

 ## Work stress

 - Work is becoming extremely stressful and I'm not able to handle the things that are going on there.